ricktaylor/btpu/draft-ietf-dtn-btpu.md

             IGNORE_MESSAGE(T)
 {: #fig-windowing title="A receiver's algorithm for determining Transfer number validity and sliding window" artwork-type="pseudocode"  }

-[^1]: These are entirely arbitrary numbers, and need discussing by the WG.
+[^1]: 16 is an arbitrary number, and needs discussing by the WG.

 # Handling Link-layer PDU Loss {#repetition}